 Survey of the historical and philosophical events which have shaped adult and lifelong learning worldwide.
 Discussion of issues affecting adult education and lifelong learning including globalization, educational access, and variance in national policies.
+Prerequisite: Must be enrolled student in ADLL EDD program OR Instructor consent.
 (Typically offered: Irregular)